msalemor/py-azfunc-evh-mongodb/README.md

 COLLECTION_NAME=<MONGO_COLLECTION_NAME>
 ```

+- Start the storage emulator
-- From VS Code, start the storage emulator:
+  -  From VS Code type, `F1` and look for `azurite: Start`
-  - Press F1, find `azurite: Start`, and select it
+- If you created the Python project from VS Code, it should be configured for you to debug
 - From VS Code press: `F5`

 ## Deploying to Azure

-- Create an Azure Function consumption
+- Create an Azure Function consumption plan
-  - Include storage and Application Insights
+  - When creating the app, make sure to add a storage and Application Insights
-- Once created
-  - Deploy the app
+- Deploy the app from VS Code
-  - From VS Code, deploy the app
-- In the Azure function app settings override the following settings:
+- In the Azure Portal for the function app settings create/override the following settings:

 ```bash
 EVENTHUB_STR=<FULL_LISTEN_POLICY_CONNECTION_STRING>